Reposting an old memory when Daughter and I made cake. Oh, happy days! 😂

 A Victoria Sponge was next.
 Boom!
 Lovely and looking good.

 We had to stop then as I was working Saturday night.
 Sunday dawned brighter and earlier than I would have liked due to Daughter’s intense and uncontrollable excitement which drove her to wake me up at 6am.

 I tried to say in bed for as long as possible and we started work in earnest at 10am.
 It wasn’t long before the kitchen was in complete chaos.
 Gone was the calm, methodical and peaceful progression of the day before.
 Daughter and I were aware time was ticking and she had VERY ambitious plans as to what she wanted to have done by the end of the day.

 We seemed to be baking a hundred different things at the same time in a very small kitchen.
 It was a glorious day outside and I kept looking longingly out of the window at the stretch of blue sky – not a cloud marred it.
-Bitter envy crawled through me as summer-dressed gits walked past laughing lightly in sunglasses unencumbered by responsibilities or five tons of flour, butter and sugar.
+Bitter envy crawled through me as careless strangers in summer dress walked past laughing lightly in sunglasses, unencumbered by responsibilities or five tons of flour, butter and sugar.
 To make matter worse, unlike the rest of the whole world, I had work on Bank Holiday Monday and the poor kids had school.

 Within about an hour the kitchen was a war zone.

 We had enough ingredients to bake cakes for about a thousand people for the next five years.